Huegoxaga/notes/python/tools-and-packages.md

   - `conda install --file filename.txt` install packages base on text file info.
   - `conda install -c <channelname> <packagename>` install a package from a certain channel
     - some package might be available in a certain channel, to search all the channels for a package, [Open](https://anaconda.org) the offcial website and type the package name in the search bar and find the package under the channel that has the most download number to install
+- Channel has priority, when it has high priority the package will be installed from that channel regardless the version
+  - `conda config --set channel_priority false` To make conda install the newest version of a package in any listed channel
+  - `conda config --add channels new_channel` adds the channel "new_channel" to the top of the channel list, making it the highest priority
+  - `conda config --append channels new_channel` adds the new channel to the bottom of the channel list, making it the lowest priority
+  - `sudo vi ~/.condarc` view channel setting
 - `conda update <packagename>` Update any installed program
   - `conda update --all` update everything
 - `conda create --name py35 python=3.5` Create a new environment named py35, install Python 3.5